-Tests of Quorum have demonstrated throughput of dozens to hundreds of transactions per second depending on system configuration.
-No specific code changes were required; the block gaslimit parameter enabling the node to pack in many more transactions per block was simply updated.
-The gating factor on throughput is the rate at which the Quorum node is able to validate blocks in which the processing of transactions must be serial.
+Tests of Quorum have demonstrated throughput of dozens to hundreds of transaction per second depending on system configuration.
+No specific code changes were required, rather simply updating the block gaslimit parameter enabling the node to pack in many more transactions per block.
+The gating factor on throughput is the rate at which the geth node is able to validate blocks in which the processing of transactions must be serial.